Editorial Review

 Getting it wrong creates several problems:

-- Denaturation: Aggressive mixing can break peptide bonds and disrupt tertiary structure, rendering the compound biologically inactive.
-Shaking a peptide vial can create foam, and the air-liquid interfaces in these foam bubbles denature peptide molecules irreversibly
+- Denaturation: Aggressive mixing can break peptide bonds and disrupt structure.
+This renders the compound inactive.
+Shaking creates foam.
+The air-liquid interfaces in those bubbles denature peptide molecules irreversibly

 - Contamination: Non-sterile technique introduces bacteria that can cause infections.
-Even a single touch to the vial septum without prior alcohol sterilization can introduce pathogenic microorganisms into the solution
+Even a single touch to the vial septum without prior alcohol cleaning can introduce pathogens

-- Inaccurate dosing: Wrong solvent volumes lead to incorrect concentrations and unpredictable results.
-A calculation error that doubles the concentration means every dose delivers twice the intended amount — potentially crossing from therapeutic into adverse-effect territory
+- Inaccurate dosing: Wrong solvent volumes lead to wrong concentrations and unpredictable results.
+A calculation error that doubles the concentration means every dose delivers twice the intended amount

-- Rapid degradation: Improper storage after reconstitution drastically shortens the usable life of the peptide.
-A reconstituted peptide left at room temperature may lose 50%+ of its potency within 48-72 hours, compared to 4-6 weeks when properly refrigerated in bacteriostatic water
+- Rapid breakdown: Improper storage after reconstitution shortens the usable life of the peptide.
+A reconstituted peptide left at room temperature may lose 50%+ of its potency within 48-72 hours.
+Properly refrigerated in BAC water, it lasts 4-6 weeks

 Required Materials